-Notification to the inmate is made through a standardized memo format, which is delivered to the inmate by the PREA Compliance Manager or Investigator.
+Notification to the inmate is made through a standardized memo format, which is delivered to the inmate by the PREA Compliance Manager or Facility Investigator.
 Documentation of such is maintained in the investigative files and was reviewed by the auditor.
+Interviews with both the PREA Compliance Manager and Investigative staff confirm this information.
+Interviews with two inmates who had reported sexual abuse confirm that they had received notification of the outcome of the investigation.